emilhe/terracotta-dash-example/readme.md

 #### Running the demo

-Create a virtual environment and install python requirements,
+Create a virtual environment and install Python requirements,

     python3 -m venv venv && source venv/bin/activate && pip install -r requirements.txt

-Next, we need some example data.
+Next, we need some data.
 In this example, we'll use weather data from [GFS](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs), but any geospatial raster data would do.
 A small script is included that fetches data for the 1st of January 2020 and converts them to numpy arrays,

     python3 gfs_to_npz.py

 Before the data can be loaded by the tile server, it must be converted into COG.
-Simply run,
+Simply run

     python3 npz_to_tiff.py